grantjenks/python-sortedcontainers/docs/performance-scale.rst

    T_{add}(n|m \propto n^\frac{1}{2}) = O(n * n^\frac{1}{2})

-The amortized cost of adding an individual item is then proportional to the square root of "n".
+The amortized cost of adding an individual item is therefore proportional to the square root of `n`.

-Our best bounds will be to use the cube root of "n":
+Our best bounds will be to use the cube root of `n`:

 .. math::